sumantripuraneni/secrets-sync-agent/README.md

 # secrets-sync-agent

-The secrets-sync-agent can be used to create and update/refresh secrets in OpenShift Container Platform with Hashicorp vault secrets.
-This can also be used as an init or a sidecar container to provide secrets to an application container.
+The secrets-sync-agent can be used to
+    * Create and update/refresh secrets in OpenShift/K8 platform with Hashicorp vault secrets
+    * As an init or a sidecar container to provide secrets to an application container

 ## Motivation